misoboute/baking/Barbari.template.md

 Feeding the starter is easy.
 Just pour the given amounts of flour, water, and existing starter into a bowl and mix.
 Discard the remaining starter in the jar, then clean and the jar.
 Now pour the freshly mixed starter into the jar and store in a warm, preferrably dark place.

 It is a good practice to mark the level of the starter on the jar as a measure of its initial volume.
 In a few hours the yeast in the starter will start feeding and causing the mixture to increase in volume and thus rise.
 The volume increase will continue until a certain maximum volume is reached.
 From there, the starter begins to deflate and the level will begin to fall.
 The rise and the subsequent fall of the starter will leave a tidal mark on the wall of the jar.
 The next day, before feeding it or before mixing it into the levain, note the highest point of the tidal mark and compare it to the initial volume of the starter.
 Record the maximum increase ratio of the starter can be used to determine when the levain is ready for mixing into the dough.
+The ratio 2.25 makes for a good starter.

 ## Levain mix
 Time: ${levainMixStartTime}-${levainMixEndTime}